Skip to main content

 2. Financial-ratio screen

 Even a company in a permissible business can fail if its finances lean too heavily on interest.
-Screens look at measures such as interest-bearing debt relative to company size and interest income as a share of revenue, requiring each to stay below accepted thresholds.
+Screens look at measures such as interest-bearing debt relative to company size, and interest income as a share of revenue, requiring each to stay below accepted thresholds.
+A common family of standards uses limits in the region of one-third — for example, interest-bearing debt below roughly a third of market capitalisation, and impure income a small single-digit percentage of revenue.
 Companies whose ratios breach these limits are treated as non-compliant.

 How to find halal stocks in India